erithmetic/erica.works/_posts/2024-03-13-programming-the-multiverse-part-2.markdown

 categories: quantum_computing
 ---

+In part 2 we'll go over some very simple quantum gates and explore our first concept that makes quantum computing "quantum" &mdash; Superposition.

+_Note: this post is part of my series, [Programming the Multiverse](/programming-the-multiverse-part-1/)_

 We're going to start with some basics.
 I mean, suuuuper basic.
 But it's an important first step.
-Many quantum computers today act as FPGAs - like hardware that you can program.
+The way most people interact with quantum computers do so in a way that is similar to FPGAs in the classic world - i.e. hardware that you can program.
 The most popular way to write quantum algorithms these days is to use a library like Qiskit to define a quantum circuit.
-This circuit can then be "transpiled" and run on a real quantum computer hosted by IBM or Google.
+This circuit can then be "transpiled" and run on a real quantum computer.
 You can also just run your circuit in a simulator that runs on your local machine.

-There are some programming languages emerging for defining quantum algorithms but they're pretty esoteric.
+At this point in time, we mostly work on the level of piecing together logic gates, as if we're building hard-wired circuits for single-purpose machines.
+There are not any widely-used "programming languages" for quantum computing.
+The languages that do exist tend to be pretty esoteric.

+So let's review logic gates in the classic world.

 ## Ye olde logick gates